-A more comprehensive comparison exercise is done periodically to explore the reasons for the gap.iii The latest findings indicated that close to 3,200 physicians were identified in the SMDB but not in the OPRC, and more than 800 physicians were identified in the OPRC but not in the SMDB, in part due to licence status exclusions.
+A more comprehensive comparison exercise is done periodically to explore the reasons for the gap.
+The latest findings for 2023 indicated that 2,257 physicians were identified in the SMDB but not in the OPRC, and 1,736 physicians were identified in the OPRC but not in the SMDB, in part due to time lags in the SMDB and to licence status exclusions.
 Furthermore, shifts in the composition of different subgroups included or excluded also partly explained the varying gap.